mrdotan/apicv10/Misc/Exercises/Exercise-Banking Use Case.md

        - Enable API lifecycle approval for 'Stage' and 'Published' states in both DEV and UAT environments for both the organizations.
 Enable 'Take self-approval' option for simplicity of this exercise.

-       - In organization 'vest1', enable approval for self service onboarding for both DEV and UAT developer portals.
+       - In organization 'Retail', enable approval for self service onboarding for both DEV and UAT developer portals.

        - Logout and Login as user 'vest3' into API manager and select 'Retail' organization